linhub15/hubertlin-site/_posts/2019-12-03-reduce-stress-in-the-workplace-with-max-line-lengths.md

 ## Why?

-Let me answer that with a question to you.
+Let me answer that with a question.
 What's easier to read?

 ~~~
 Dear Sir or Madam,